Daniel-Elston/K-Means-Clustering-Algorithm/README.md

 ## Introduction
-The purpose of this project is to build a machine learning algorithm capable of classification from scratch.
+The purpose of this project is to build an unsupervised machine learning algorithm capable of classification from scratch.
 A k-means clustering algorithm has been built for the purpose of deciding which species of iris flower each observation belongs to.
+A test harness is set up

 ### Project Description